-- 17. The proposed racing divisions and formats need to be approved by the AFA via the Regional Representative or the Supervisory Judge no later than 7 days before the competition or 3 weeks where handicap racing could be a possibility.
-Contact your Regional Representative as early as possible to confirm their availability to review and approve your division splits and racing format contact details are available on the AFA website.
-Don't include names of teams when you submit your proposed division splits and formats. - 18.
+- Supervisory Judge who shall have the authority to approve where the requested format is deemed appropriate. - 18.
 Once the AFA has approved the racing divisions and format, it is time to prepare the race schedule.
-This may look scary, but can be an easy process if you follow a couple of steps. - (a) Using the race schedules (round robin format) in the back of the AFA Rules and Policies (Appendix A), determine how the races for each division will block together.
+This may look difficult however it can be an easy process if you follow a couple of steps. - (a) Using the race schedules (round robin format) in the back of the AFA Rules and Policies (Appendix A), determine how the races for each division will block together.
 For alternate rounds, the lanes should be switched (e.g. In the first round, Team A are in the left lane and Team B are in the right lane, but this would be swapped for the second round to ensure fairness in the racing).